Sinus Surgery

 What is the Success Rate of Sinus Surgery?

-Sinus surgeries generally have a high success rate.
-Our skilled ENT surgeon would flush or/and suction away all the infective material during surgery; this allows the sinuses to be better ventilated and promotes quicker resolution of chronic sinus infection and inflammation.
+Sinus surgeries generally have a favourable success rate.
+Our skilled ENT surgeon would flush or/and suction away all the infectious material during surgery; this allows the sinuses to be better ventilated and promotes quicker resolution of chronic sinus infection and inflammation.

 For an effective solution to your sinus condition, schedule a consultation with our ENT specialist for surgical advice.